GeoWebCache/geowebcache/documentation/en/user/source/rest/seed.rst

      - Return Code
      - Formats
    * - GET
+     - Get the global or per layer state of running and pending tasks
+     - 200
+     - JSON
+   * - POST
      -
      - 405
-     -
-   * - POST
-     - Issue a terminate running tasks request
-     - 200
      -
    * - PUT
      -